ccp257/-AAE4011_Assignment-1_Q3/README.md

 ### (b) How Did You Use AI Tools?

 I used Perplexity AI as an assistant throughout this assignment to help generate code scaffolding, debug errors, and explain ROS concepts.
-Key benefits included rapid identification of the CompressedImage decoding issue and resolving a CUDA incompatibility error (RTX 5070 sm_120 not supported by the installed PyTorch) by switching to device=cpu.
-The AI also helped generate boilerplate code for the ROS package structure.

-The main limitation was that the AI could not directly inspect my environment or file system, requiring several rounds of iterative debugging.
-Error messages had to be manually copied and shared before the AI could diagnose the issue.
-This highlights that AI tools are effective collaborators but require the user to actively interpret and apply suggestions in context.

 ### (c) How to Improve Accuracy?

 **Strategy 1 - Use a larger YOLOv8 model:**